react-navigation/react-navigation.github.io/docs/navigation-actions.md

 sidebar_label: CommonActions
 ---

-All `CommonActions` return an object that can be sent to the router using `navigation.dispatch()` method.

-Note that if you want to dispatch react-navigation actions you should use the action creators provided in this library.
+A navigation action is an object containing at least a `type` property.
+The action can be handled by routers with the `getStateForAction` method to return a new state from an existing navigation state.

+Each navigation actions can contain at least the following properties:

+- `type` (required) - A string which represents the name of the action.
+- `source` (optional) - The route which dispatched the action.
+This is used by some routers to determine which route to apply the action on.
+By default, `navigation.dispatch` adds the key of the current route here.
+- `target` (optional) - The key of the navigation state the action should be applied on.

-It's important to highlight that dispatching a `CommonAction` doesn't throw any error when the action is unhandled (similar to when you dispatch an action that isn't handled by a reducer in redux and nothing happens).
-However, if the app state changes as a result of a dispatch then the return value of the dispatch is `true` and `false` otherwise.
+It's important to highlight that dispatching a navigation action doesn't throw any error when the action is unhandled (similar to when you dispatch an action that isn't handled by a reducer in redux and nothing happens).

-The following actions are supported:

-- [Navigate](#navigate) - Navigate to another route
-- [Back](#goback) - Go back to previous state
-- [Set Params](#setparams) - Set Params for given route
-- [Init](#init) - Used to initialize first state if state is undefined

-For actions specific to a StackNavigator, see [StackActions](stack-actions.html).
-For actions specific to a switch-based navigators such as TabNavigator, see [SwitchActions](switch-actions.html).

-The action creator functions define `toString()` to return the action type, which enables easy usage with third-party Redux libraries, including redux-actions and redux-saga.
+## Common actions

+The library exports several action creators under the `CommonActions` namespace.
+You should use these action creators instead of writing action objects manually.

 ### navigate

-The `navigate` action will update the current state with the result of a `navigate` action.
+The `navigate` action allows to navigate to a specific route.
+It takes the following arguments:

-- `name` - _String_ - Required - A destination name of the route that has been registered somewhere
+- `name` - _string_ - A destination name of the route that has been registered somewhere..
-- `params` - _Object_ - Optional - Params to merge into the destination route
-- `action` - _Object_ - Optional - (advanced) The sub-action to run in the child router, if the screen is a navigator.
-Any one of the actions described in this doc can be set as a sub-action.
-- `key` - _String_ - Optional - The identifier for the route to navigate to.
-Navigate back to this route if it already exists
+- `key` - _string_ - The identifier for the route to navigate to.
+Navigate back to this route if it already exists..
+- `params` - _object_ - Params to merge into the destination route..

+The options object passed should at least contain a `key` or `name` property, and optionally `params`.
+If both `key` and `name` are passed, stack navigator will create a new route with the specified key if no matches were found.

 ```js
 import { CommonActions } from '@react-navigation/core';